News / Analysis

 Reeling from the untimely death of Alex Trebek, US index futures are cheerfully bullish this morning after closing down Friday.

 The dollar continues south after Jobless Claims in the last week of October continued contracting but not as quickly as desired.
-Non-farm Payrolls decreased to 638K, half the feared contraction, while earnings slowed their increase by a tick to 4.5% in October; but unemployment is currently down a per cent to a pleasing 6.9%.
+Non-farm Payrolls decreased to 638K, half the feared contraction, while earnings slowed their increase by a An asset’s minimal unit of measurement and price change. to 4.5% in October; but unemployment is currently down a per cent to a pleasing 6.9%.

 The situation in Canada is slightly worse, unemployment only decreasing by a tenth to 8.9% but participation rising by a fifth.